JindrazPrahy/.vim/README.md

 Should you feel there is a room for improvement in my .vim do not hesitate to contact me (jd@mamlasinky.com) and hopefully your issue will be addressed.

+I use the following vim plugins:

+- pathogen (for plugin installation),
+- LaTeX suite,
+- FastFold,
+- and SimpylFold.

 ## Installation

 The installation is fairly straightforward.
 You just need to have